Occupational health mental health assessment

 - They work with both employers and employees to promote wellbeing at work.

-- Services include health assessments, fit to work assessments, advice on making reasonable adjustments, health surveillance, stress risk assessments and supporting absence management.
+- Services include health assessments, fit-for-work assessments, advice on making reasonable adjustments, health surveillance, stress risk assessments and supporting absence management.

 - Consultants must be registered with accredited bodies to ensure they meet the required standards.
 The main bodies are the Faculty of Occupational Medicine and the Society of Occupational Medicine.